Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 </side-text>

-<article-image src="/assets/posts/meet-kafka/kirk-crashes.png" alt="Kirk Crashes" caption="Uh oh!
+<article-image src="/assets/posts/meet-kafka/kirk-crashes.png" alt="The bottommost Kirk is gone, with a red X drawn across the blue partition.
+The Carol who was reading from the blue partition is confused." caption="Uh oh!
 One of the Kirks was fired!" size="lg"></article-image>

 Well, nobody said a partition _must_ be handled by only one Kirk.
 What if instead each partition could be owned by more than one Kirk?
 One Kirk would have the main responsibility over that partition, but another could serve as a backup in the worst case scenario!

-<article-image src="/assets/posts/meet-kafka/with-replicas.png" alt="With Replicas" caption="If one Kirk vanishes, a different Kirk can take over." size="lg"></article-image>
+<article-image src="/assets/posts/meet-kafka/with-replicas.png" alt="The bottommost Kirk is gone, but this time, a small version of the blue partition is underneath the green partition.
+The bottommost Carol receives messages from the small blue partition." caption="If one Kirk vanishes, a different Kirk can take over." size="lg"></article-image>

 Here, the blue (bottommost) partition has a **replica** belonging to the middle Kirk.
 Replicas are Kafka's solution to resiliency and fault tolerance; even if one Kafka instance shuts down, other instances can take over the data streams without affecting the producers or consumers.
 They serve as backups to partitions, distributed across different Kafka servers (called **brokers**).

 <point-compilation-view using="kirks-goals" highlight="3"></point-compilation-view>

-<article-image src="/assets/posts/meet-kafka/replicas.png" alt="Kafka Replicas" caption="Partitions and replicas in Kafka" size="lg"></article-image>
+<article-image src="/assets/posts/meet-kafka/replicas.png" alt="A topic is divided into partitions.
+Smaller partitions under the main ones represent replicas." caption="Partitions and replicas in Kafka" size="lg"></article-image>

 ## Consumer Groups

 Well, looks like Pat just got a new coworker!
 Meet Cathy.

-<article-image src="/assets/posts/meet-kafka/cathy.png" alt="Cathy" caption="This is Cathy!" size="md"></article-image>
+<article-image src="/assets/posts/meet-kafka/cathy.png" alt="Cathy, who has long blue hair." caption="This is Cathy!" size="md"></article-image>

 <point-compilation-view using="carols-and-cathys-problems" highlight="2"></point-compilation-view>